Kargil district: Culture

 Though earlier Tibetan contact has left a profound influence upon the people of both Kargil and Leh, after the spread of Shia Islam the people of Kargil were heavily influenced by Persian culture.
-This is apparent by the use of Persian words and phrases as well as in songs called marsias and qasidas.
+This is apparent by the use of Persian words and phrases as well as in songs called marsiyas and qasidas.
 At least until recently, some Kargilis, especially those of the Agha families (descendants of Syed preachers who were in a direct line descent from the Islamic prophet, Muhammad) went to Iraq for their education.
 Native Ladakhis go for higher Islamic studies in seminaries in Najaf, Iraq and Qom in Iran.
 These non-Agah scholars are popularly called as "Sheikh".
 Some among the most prominent religious scholars include Imam-e-Jummah, Sheikh Mussa Shariefi, Sheikh Ahmed Mohammadi, Sheikh Hussain Zakiri and Sheikh Anwar.

+Cultural dance by local women of Kargil, Ladakh.

 Social ceremonies such as marriages still carry many customs and rituals that are common to both the Muslims and Buddhists.
 Among the two districts of Ladakh, Kargil has a more mixed ethnic population and thus there are more regional dialects spoken in Kargil as compared to Leh.
 Local folk songs, which are called rgya-glu and balti ghazals, are still quite popular and are performed enthusiastically at social gatherings.